mui/material-ui/docs/pages/blog/october-2019-update.md

 Here are the most significant improvements in October:

-- 🔍 We have introduced a new autocomplete, combo box, and multi-select components [in the lab](/components/autocomplete/).
+- 🔍 We have introduced a new autocomplete / combo box / multi-select component [in the lab](/components/autocomplete/).

   ![combobox](/static/blog/september-2019-update/combobox.png)